All ECS card occupations have their own qualification requirements.

 Apprentices are supervised through their training programme and complete under pinning knowledge and performance assessments prior to their final network infrastructure endpoint assessment.

-The Network Infrastructure Trainee is for new entrants to the network infrastructure industry and are on an industry training programme (not an apprenticeship) can apply for a network infrastructure trainee ECS Card.
+The Network Infrastructure Trainee is for new entrants to the network infrastructure industry who are on an industry recognised training programme leading to a Network Infrastructure Installer (Gold Card).

 A trainee is supervised through their training programme and complete under pinning knowledge and performance assessments prior to their final network infrastructure endpoint assessment.